vyctorhff/petshop/README.md

 ## 1 Object

 Create a backend for a petshop whos wants to sell products and adopt pets.
-The main go is to practie: nodejs, typescript, aws bucket, activeMQ(in the future gRPC), Elastic Search in microservices architecture.
+The main go is to practie: java, spring, deno, typescript, aws bucket, activeMQ, gRPC.

 ## 2 Resume